Hades II: Gameplay

-Like the first game, Hades II is a roguelite dungeon crawler game.
+Like the first game, Hades II is a roguelike dungeon crawler game.
 The player controls Melinoë, Princess of the Underworld and sister to the protagonist of the first game, Zagreus.
-Alongside her mentor Hecate, she aims to defeat Chronos, the titan of time, who returned to enact revenge on all gods and mortals who opposed him in the past and took her family prisoner.
+Alongside her mentor Hecate, she aims to defeat Chronos, the titan of time, who returned to enact revenge on all gods and mortals who opposed him in the past and subsequently imprisons her family.
 Along her quest, she is supported by the Olympians, who grant her Boons as she battles her way to Tartarus and subsequently Mount Olympus.
 She is also aided by mythological figures such as Arachne, Narcissus, Echo, Medea, Circe and Icarus.

-Unlike the original game, which had a single path from Tartarus to the surface across four different biomes, the sequel introduces two different paths, an underworld one divided between Erebus, Oceanus, the Fields of Mourning, and Tartarus, and a surface one between the City of Ephyra, the Rift of Thessaly, Mount Olympus, and the Summit.
+Unlike the original game, which had a single path from Tartarus to the surface across four different biomes, the sequel introduces two different paths, an "Underworld" path divided between Erebus, Oceanus, the Fields of Mourning, and Tartarus, and a "Surface" path between the City of Ephyra, the Rift of Thessaly, Mount Olympus, and the Summit.
 Each new region is unlocked upon clearing the previous.

 As with Hades, the player has a primary attack and a secondary "special" attack depending on their weapon of choice, as well as a dash that provides additional mobility.
 A new version of the magic "cast" allows the player to lock their enemies in place.
 Also introduced is the "Magick Bar," a combat resource used for moves that recharges by attacking enemies.
 Throughout a run, the player will receive Boons from the Olympians, each of which provides a choice of three persistent boosts and effects for that run.
 One of three Hexes, summon attacks that call upon the power of the goddess Selene, may also be chosen and gradually enhanced via a skill tree each run.